Bill Linley – Author / Photographer

 Following graduation from Carleton University in May 1969, Bill began a 33-year career in economic development with the governments of Canada, New Brunswick and Nova Scotia.
 His career took him across Canada where he often managed to photograph trains in the off-hours.
 He moved to Fredericton and Halifax where he was a director and oft-times treasurer of church and volunteer organizations.

 For a dozen years he owned and restored CN caboose 79510 and a boxcar that continue to welcome guests as part of the Train Station Inn in Tatamagouche, Nova Scotia.
 The caboose and a boxcar were re-modelled to provide first-class guest accommodation for persons seeking a unique railway experience.
 In 2009, Bill was featured as a waiter in the Train Station Inn’s dining car in an episode of CBC TV’s serial The Week the Women Went.

 Morning Sun Books published his first book: Canadian Pacific in Color: Volume 1 – Eastern Lines in 2003 and it sold out in 2008.
 In 2011, the sequel, Canadian Pacific in Color Volume 2, Western Lines was released.
 In these two volumes Bill describes the period prior to the advent of CP Rail from 1948 through 1968 when steam engines gave way to diesels across Canada.
-His latest book, Trackside in the Maritimes 1967 to 1993 was published by Morning Sun Books in 2015.
+His next book, Trackside in the Maritimes 1967 to 1993 was published by Morning Sun Books in 2015.
+His latest book, Trackside Newfoundland, was published by Morning Sun in 2019.